 Moreover, Window Functions are the last set of operations performed in a query apart from the final ORDER BY clause as all joins and all WHERE, GROUP BY, and HAVING clauses operations are carried out before the Windows Functions.
 Therefore, Window Functions appear only in the select list or ORDER BY clause.

-Finally, multiple Window Functions can be used within a single query with different frame clauses and it can also be used in other scalar expressions like CASE.
+Finally, multiple window functions can be used within a single query with different frame clauses, and they can also be used in other scalar expressions like CASE.

-There are two types of Window Functions supported in Amazon Redshift namely Aggregate and Ranking which is further broken down to include the following groups:
+There are two types of Window Functions supported in Amazon Redshift, namely Aggregate and Ranking, which are further broken down to include the following groups:

 Some of the supported Aggregate Functions are: